 4.0 Basis of Payment.
 Payment for the above described work, including all material, equipment, labor and any other incidental work necessary to complete this item, will be considered completely covered by the following pay items:

+Surface Preparation for Overcoating Structural Steel (System G) per square foot.

 Surface Preparation for Recoating Structural Steel per square foot.